 - a) Reasonableness, Allowability and Allocability of Proposed Program Costs.

 All of the proposed program costs expenditures should be discussed and the budget line-item narrative must match the proposed budget.
 Fringe benefits and other percentage item calculations should match the proposed budget line-item and narrative (5 points); - b) Non-Federal Cost Share.
 The required 20% non-Federal share must be adequately addressed and properly documented, including but not limited to how client fees (if proposed) will be used by the applicant in meeting the non-federal cost-share (see Section III.B., Non-Federal Cost Sharing Requirements) (5 points); and - c) Performance-Based Budgeting.
 The extent to which the line-item budget and budget narrative relate to the accomplishment of the MBEC work requirements and performance measures (i.e., performance-based budgeting) (10 points).

-5. Bonus Points for Exceeding the Minimum Required Non-Federal Cost Share (5 points)

-Proposals with non-federal cost share exceeding 20% of the total project costs will be awarded bonus points on the following scale: more than 20% - less than 25% = 1 point; 25% or more - less than 30% = 2 points; 30% or more - less than 35% = 3 points; 35% or more - less than 40% = 4 points; and 40% or more = 5 points.
+Bonus for Non-Federal Cost Sharing (maximum of 5 points): Proposals with non-federal cost sharing exceeding 20% of the total project costs will be awarded bonus points on the following scale: more than 20% - less than 25% = 1 point; 25% or more - less than 30% = 2 points; 30% or more - less than 35% = 3 points; 35% or more - less than 40% = 4 points; and 40% or more = 5 points.

 Non-federal cost sharing of at least 20% is required under the MBEC Program.
-Non-federal cost sharing is the portion of the total project cost not borne by the Federal Government and may be met by the applicant in any one or more of the following four means (or a combination thereof): (1) client fees; (2) cash contributions; (3) non-cash applicant contributions; or, (4) third party in-kind contributions.
+Non-federal cost sharing is the portion of the total project cost not borne by the

+Federal Government and may be met by the applicant in any one or more of the following four means (or a combination thereof): (1) client fees; (2) cash contributions; (3) non-cash applicant contributions; or, (4) third party in-kind contributions.
 See Section III.B., Non-Federal Cost Sharing Requirements.

-6. Oral Presentation By MBDA Selected Applicants (10 points)
+5. Oral Presentation - Optional (10 points)

-Oral presentations occur only when requested by MBDA.
-MBDA may request the top two (2) ranked applications for any project to make an oral presentation.
+Oral presentations are optional and held only when requested by MBDA.
+This action may be initiated for the top two (2) ranked applications.
 Oral presentations will be used to establish a final evaluation and ranking.

-A selected applicant's oral presentation will be evaluated on the extent to which it demonstrates:
+The applicant's presentation will be evaluated as to the extent to which the presentation demonstrates: